 The Group gives high priority to communication with both shareholders and all other stakeholder groups.
-This is achieved through publications such as the annual and interim report, news releases and the Company's website www.conroygold.com, which is regularly updated.
+This is achieved through publications such as the annual and interim report, and news releases on the Company's website www.conroygold.com, which is regularly updated.

-The Company encourages shareholders to attend the Annual General Meeting (AGM) to meet, exchange views and discuss the progress of the Group.
+The Company encourages shareholders to attend the Annual General Meeting ("AGM") to meet, exchange views and discuss the progress of the Group.
 The Directors are available after the conclusion of the formal business of the AGM to meet, listen to shareholders and discuss any relevant matters arising.